clearlysid/tauri-plugin-decorum/README.md

 1. Ensure you have all the [Tauri prerequisites](https://beta.tauri.app/start/prerequisites/) set up
 2. Clone this repo
-3. Use the [example app](examples/tauri-app) as a test bed for your changes
+3. Use the [example app](examples/tauri-app) as a test bed with `yarn tauri dev`

 ## Roadmap

-There's some missing features I'd still like to add, all documented on the [Issues page](https://github.com/clearlysid/tauri-plugin-decorum/issues).
+~~There's some missing features I'd still like to add, all documented on the [Issues page](https://github.com/clearlysid/tauri-plugin-decorum/issues).~~

+All the features I wanted to add are either already added by me or someone from the community.
+Thank you so much for your contributions! 🥳

+I'm keeping the project mostly in maintainance mode now.
+There aren't going to be any breaking API changes, other than architecture improvements and bugfixes.
+PRs are always welcome and I will help merge them as quick as I can.

 In the long run though I hope the core team incorporates all these within Tauri and I look forward to making this plugin obsolete.

-Meanwhile, I hope you find this useful.
+Meanwhile, I hope you find it useful.
 Happy building! 🥂